DonnC-Lab/mini_campus/README.md

 * StackOverflow - what can we do without it
 * Dont Delete - for providing early feedback on technical tests and module ideation
-* Brighton Tanda for bringing the ideation to live
 * FlutterDevZW community
 * a lot more